phthom/IBMCloudPrivate/5-MicroserviceBuilderLab.md

 Application workloads can be deployed to run on an IBM Cloud Private cluster.
 The deployment of an application workload must be made available as a Helm package.
 Such packages must either be made available for deployment on a Helm repository, or loaded into an IBM Cloud Private internal Helm repository.

 ## 1. Create your project

-`ic dev create`
+`ibmcloud dev create`

 Follow the instructions:

 ---
-Log in to IBM Cloud using the ic login command to synchronize your projects with the IBM Cloud dashboard, and to enable the use of IBM Cloud services in your project.
+Log in to IBM Cloud using the ibmcloud login command to synchronize your projects with the IBM Cloud dashboard, and to enable the use of IBM Cloud services in your project.
 ?
 Do you wish to continue without logging in? [y/n]> **y** ?
 Select a resource type:
 1. Backend Service / Web App